 Does dinner time ever have you singing the blues?
-Do you have days when it’s 5:00 and you’re still scratching you head while everyone is whining, “When do we eat?”
+Do you have days when it’s 5:00, and you’re still scratching your head while everyone whines, “When do we eat?”
 Houdini Chicken to the rescue!

 Need more inspiration?
 Check out these other quick and easy weeknight dinner recipes!

-If you haven’t already, please check out my Facebook page, where I’ll be posting easy, delicious, and family-friendly recipes every week!
+If you haven’t already, please check out my Facebook page, where I’ll post easy, delicious, and family-friendly recipes every week!

 Betty, I have made this recipe many times but mine calls for whole cranberry sauce instead of preserves.
 However, my sister uses different types of preserves.
 I use Russian or Western dressing.
 It doesn’t seem to matter and I’ve never served it without getting compliments.
 I will definitely try the different preserves next time.
 Thanks for posting.

 Wanda!
 How nice to hear from you!
 That sounds amazing and I’ll bet it’s a little less sweet!
 Thanks so much for sharing and taking the time to comment!!